Let’s start with a few questions:

 So, you see he was literally crying like a madman when he could not find Seetha anywhere.

-“Oh, Bilva tree, if thou seest someone who is dressed in yellowy-ochry silks, whose skin likens to the silkiness of thine leaflets, breasts to thine rotund and silky Bilva fruits, thou tellest me… [3-60-13]
+“Oh, Bilva tree, if thou seest someone who is dressed in yellowy-ochry silks, whose skin likens to the silkiness of thine leaflets, breasts to thine rotund and silky Bilva fruits, thou tellest me.

-I really wonder which man in this world will feel so distraught in the absence of his beloved that he would go on asking mute objects like trees, flowers about his wife !!
+I really wonder which man in this world will feel so distraught in the absence of his beloved that he would go on asking mute objects like trees, and flowers about his wife !!
+Yet today Taj Mahal became the Icon of love but not Ramasetu!!!

 Now, tell me is this not sufficient to show how much he was devoted to her?